Breeds

 Common Genetic and Health Issues

-Border Collie mixes may face conditions like hip dysplasia and eye diseases such as Collie Eye Anomaly (CEA) and Progressive Retinal Atrophy (PRA).
-High energy levels can sometimes mask underlying health problems until they become severe.
-For instance, a dog with hip dysplasia might show signs only after prolonged exercise.
+Border Collie mixes are susceptible to such conditions as hip dysplasia and eye diseases such as Collie Eye Anomaly (CEA) and Progressive Retinal Atrophy (PRA).
+A lot of energy may conceal the fact that there is a health issue until it gets severe.
+As an example, a dog with hip dysplasia may not exhibit signs until after an extended exercise.

 Importance of Routine Veterinary Check-ups